Updated February 20th, 2019

 Know Your Mortgage

 Your mortgage payment should play into the equation when you are thinking about selling.
-The first few years of owning your house are probably going to be spent paying toward your interest, not toward the house.
+The first few years of owning your house are probably going to be spent paying toward your interest, not toward the principal.
 Knowing this, you will probably want to go check your mortgage payments now to verify.
 When you sell your home, you want to make sure you have as much equity as you can have.
 That means you’ll want to pay as much of it off as you can.
 If you bought at the lower end of your approval scale, you may even want to pay a little more toward the payments each month to make sure you really get your money’s worth out of it.

 closing costs.
 Many times those closing costs equal a month’s worth of mortgage, maybe more.
 When you sell your house and go to buy another, you are promising more closing costs that must be funded.
 Most of the time, closing costs are 2% to 5% of the purchase price of the home.
 That means if you buy a $240,000 home, you can expect to pay between $4,800 and $12,000 in order to buy a home.
 If you’ve only lived in your home for a few years and you have maybe $10,000 worth of equity in it, you are going to be paying that just in closing costs.
 The Bottom Line

 The long and short of it is this: you should live in your home at least two years to avoid paying capital gains tax on your home.
 If you want equity in your home without doing any major updates, you’ll probably want to live in it between 5-7 years.
 While this is a good benchmark to keep in mind, you should also keep an eye on the market in your area to make sure you sell at a time where you’ll make the most money out of the sale.
 And last but not least, make sure you calculate the amount of money you’ve paid toward the house.
 You want to add up the money you’ve paid in your mortgage toward your house, as well as